A-06656

 Plain Language

-Entities that are already required to file cybersecurity compliance certifications with the New York Department of Financial Services (e.g., under 23 NYCRR 500) must file their AI responsible capability scaling policy certification jointly with that cybersecurity filing.
-This is a procedural coordination requirement — it does not create a new substantive obligation but does affect the timing and format of the annual certification for DFS-regulated entities.
+Entities that are also required to file cybersecurity compliance certifications with the Department of Financial Services must coordinate those filings jointly with the responsible capability scaling policy certification filed with the Chief Information Officer.
+This is a procedural streamlining provision — it creates no new substantive obligation beyond coordinating the timing or format of two existing filing requirements.
+It primarily affects financial services entities subject to DFS cybersecurity regulations (e.g., 23 NYCRR 500).

 Statutory Text